crowdriff/wredis/README.md

   * Get: get a key's value
   * Set: set a key's value
   * SetEx: set a key's value with an expiry in seconds

+### Convenience methods
+* FlushSpecificDb: selects a db before flushing it
+* SetExDuration: set a string with an expiry using a `time.Duration`

 ## Contributing